Karan Arjun: Plot

-Govind tries to shoot Vijay, but Ajay stops him whilst shouting for Vijay to run, which leads something that Ajay said to Vijay in their past when he was attacked.
-Ajay is prisoned, while Vijay escapes.
+Govind tries to shoot Vijay, but Ajay stops him whilst shouting for Vijay to run, which leads to something that Ajay said to Vijay in their past when he was attacked.
+Ajay is imprisoned, while Vijay escapes.
 Sonia is forcibly taken to Durjan's house to marry Suraj.
 Vijay and his friend Linghaiyya travel to save Sonia, where everybody is stunned and calls him Arjun.
 He finally remembers his past life and reunites with Durga, where he gets to know about his brother Karan, who is now Ajay.
-Vijay saves Ajay and explains the whole situation that they were brothers named Karan and Arjun.
+Vijay saves Ajay and explains the whole situation, stating that they were brothers named Karan and Arjun.

-Meanwhile, Bindiya joins them, and Durjan hears about Karan and Arjun's return, but refuses to believe it.
+Meanwhile, Bindiya joins them, and Durjan hears about Karan and Arjun's return but refuses to believe it.
 Nahar and Shamsher attempt to bring them before him but instead get killed by Ajay and Vijay in a similar way as they killed the two brothers.
-Karan (Ajay) and Arjun (Vijay) frighten Durjan by convincing that they're back.
-Govind and Durjan have a falling out, in which Govind tells Sonia to run away with Vijay, but it's actually a trap.
+Karan (Ajay) and Arjun (Vijay) frighten Durjan by convincing him that they're back.
+Govind and Durjan have a falling out, and Govind tells Sonia to run away with Vijay, but it's actually a trap.

 Ajay succeeds in creating chaos, letting Vijay and Sonia escape from the trap.
 Vijay shoots Suraj to death, and Durjan kills Govind in a fit of rage.
-He attempts to shoot Ajay and Vijay but instead they beat him up.
+He attempts to shoot Ajay and Vijay but instead, they beat him up.
 He begs forgiveness from Durga, but Ajay and Vijay take their revenge by killing him on her order.
 Later, Vijay marries Sonia, Ajay marries Bindiya, and the whole family is united.